-The school is able to facilitate students achieving a GCSE in a number of home languages.
+The school is able to facilitate students achieving an additional GCSE in several home languages.
 Students will be advised of this opportunity at the appropriate time in the year.

-Combined Science or Triple Science?
+Combined Science or Separate Sciences?

-All students study Combined Science (2 GCSEs).
-Triple Science is available for those wishing to gain separate GCSEs in Biology, Chemistry and Physics (3 GCSEs).
-However, it is not necessary to study Triple Science in order to study Sciences at A Level.
-In order to study sciences at A Level, students must achieve a grade 6 in the relevant single sciences, or a grade 66 in Combined Science.
-Both are equally relevant routes into A Level science. courses
+All students study Combined Science (2 GCSEs) in Year 10.
+At the end of Year 10, the Science Department will assess students and decide which students are likely to be capable of taking the separate sciences (Biology, Chemistry and Physics - 3 GCSEs) into Year 11.
+Students are no longer required to opt to take Separate Sciences and therefore do not need to use up one of their option choices for it.
+Instead, this will be taught through the core science offer.
+It is hoped that many students will have the opportunity to take Separate Sciences in Year 11 because of this approach, but it is not necessary to study the three separate sciences to study Sciences at A Level.
+To study sciences at A Level, students must achieve a Grade 6 in the relevant single sciences, or a Grade 66 in Combined Science.
+Both are equally relevant routes into A Level science courses.